-5.5.1.1 STAGE ONE: Selection of Secondary Sampling Units (SSUs) in Rural Areas
+5.5.1.1 STAGE 1: Selection of Secondary Sampling Units (SSUs) in Rural Areas

 Most Afrobarometer countries have large rural populations, often spread over vast distances.
 For most countries in Rounds 1, 2 and 3 we began our sampling by drawing a random sample of PSUs from a frame that included all of the PSUs in each stratum.
-But this has often required traveling long distances between far-flung PSUs, with whole days often taken up by travel rather than conducting interviews.
-For some countries, we have therefore introduced a prior stage of sampling in rural areas in order to reduce the costs of travel.
+But this often required traveling long distances between far-flung PSUs, with whole days often taken up by travel rather than conducting interviews.
+As a way of reducing the costs of travel, the Network introduced a prior stage of sampling in rural areas.
 In this stage, we will identify geographic areas that are larger than PSUs, but smaller than regions/provinces, known as Secondary Sampling Units (SSUs).
 We will first randomly select a sample of SSUs, and then 2 PSUs will be randomly selected from each SSU.
 In effect, this causes an additional level of clustering of our sample, but if the level of the SSU is well-selected, the logistical benefits can be significant, without a major loss of precision due to the additional clustering.

-There is however caution on our use of SSUs.
+There is, however, a caution regarding our use of SSUs.
 The SSU option should be used only where necessary in order to maintain the balance between loss of precision (through additional clustering) and budget-saving benefits.
 SSUs are not suited for use in countries with small geographical coverage, and we currently advise that the SSU should not be used in Lesotho, Swaziland, Malawi, Botswana, Burundi, Mauritius, Benin and Cape Verde.
 As a general rule, all NPs who wish to use the SSU option, no matter the country, should formally discuss this intention with the respective CP and the Network Sampling Specialist.